peorth80/aws-developer-associate-notes-DVA-C02/3-aws-serverless/lambda.md

 ## AWS Lambda configuration

-- Timeout: default 3 seconds, max of 300s (Note: new limit 15 minutes) - Environment variables
+- Timeout: default 3 seconds, max of 300s (Note: new limit 15 minutes)
+- Environment variables
 - Allocated memory (128M to 3G)
 - Ability to deploy within a VPC + assign security groups
 - IAM execution role must be attached to the Lambda function
+- You define the policies for the role that the Lambda function will take when running (IE, permissions for a DynamoDB Table or access to an S3 Bucket, etc)

 ## AWS Lambda Synchronous Invocation